-Students are respected and treated as equals.
+Children are respected and treated as equals.
 This is the most important core value and everything else stems from that.
-We respect students as independent individuals and their interests, emotions, ideas, and also their natural pace of development by not judging them.
+We respect children as independent individuals and their interests, emotions, ideas, and also their natural pace of development by not judging them.
 In times of conflicts, children will learn to deal with the issues and bear the consequences, when their rights are respected and their emotions are accepted.

 Every member in the community is responsible for his or her own decisions.
 When we enjoy freedom, we should also take full responsibility for the consequences of our decisions and actions.
-Students are in charge of their days, their learning, and their lives.
+Children are in charge of their days, their learning, and their lives.
 They decide how to spend their time each day, what they want to learn, how they are going to learn.
 They set their own goals and figure out how to accomplish the goals.
 They deal with failure and learn from mistakes.

 - develop interests and competencies

 - learn how to make decisions, solve problems, exert self-control, and follow rules